googlegenomics/readthedocs/docs/source/use_cases/perform_quality_control_checks/verify_bam_id.rst

     --output=gs://YOUR-BUCKET/dataflow-output/test-output.txt

-The following command will also calculate the contamination estimate in the same manner as the previous command, but will use the entire 1000 Genomes dataset (all ReadGroupSets and the VariantSet within).
+The following command will also calculate the contamination estimate in the same manner as the previous command, but will use the entire :doc:`/use_cases/discover_public_data/1000_genomes` dataset (all ReadGroupSet and the VariantSet within).
 This will take much longer to run.

 .. code-block:: shell